-The exercises have been created with the intent of pushing you to think differently, and to come up with new ways of looking situations, opportunities, and ideas.
+The exercises push you to think differently and come up with new ways of viewing situations, opportunities, and ideas.

 It’s the perfect New Years Resolution aid, or a gift for a friend who is looking to go in a new direction.
 Having ideas and translating them into the actionable steps required to start a new business are two very different things – but you’ve got to have the idea to make a start.

 As Azula Altucher says, “When a GREAT idea comes your way you are inspired, you feel moved, you HAVE to take the next step.
 Execution happens automatically.”

 11. Women Who Launch: The Women Who Shattered Glass Ceilings, Marlene Wagman-Geller

 Last but by no means least, this book is the perfect gift for the women in your life.
 It’s a powerful reminder that this isn’t a man’s world, and that women have been starting, running, and managing successful businesses for a very long time.

 From Girl Scout pioneer Julia Ward-Howe to Estee Lauder, the woman who single-handedly revolutionized the cosmetics industry; women have been creatively smashing through glass ceilings while simultaneously empowering other women to follow in their footsteps.